ssebaa9/My-website/README.md

-# My Website
+# Porftolio vol.1

-My Website, created in React, with sass and firebase.
+Created in React, with sass and firebase.
 Website about me, created by me.

 * [firebase hosting](https://debicki-sebastian.web.app/ )